 Travel down Dubai-Hatta highway toward the desert and you’ll spot Mars on Earth here in the form of the aptly named Big Red sand dune, locally known as Al Hamar.

-It’s a highly popular spot for locals and travelers with thrills and adventures brewing in their minds; the 100-meter high dune provides the perfect arena for dune bashing, sand boarding, and other extreme activities.
+It’s a highly popular spot for locals and travellers with thrills and adventures brewing in their minds; the 100-meter high dune provides the perfect arena for dune bashing, sandboarding, and other extreme activities.
 Not much of a daredevil?
 You can still entertain yourself by watching the adrenaline junkies duke it out.

 But, Big Red sand dune is more than just a playground for desert sports enthusiasts.
 The dune’s deep hue, a natural curiosity brought by the high iron oxide content, makes for a mesmerizingly eerie background as you explore this great expanse.
 Just remember to bring water and be here early in the morning to avoid getting sun-scorched!

 ☞ READ MORE: 11 Things To Do in Dubai

 When the heat gets too unbearable in the city, Hatta is one of the places locals go to relax, since the further east location means the weather there is generally milder.
 The drive to this Sheikhdom comes with flashes of majestic deserts, giving way to lush mountains as you enter Hatta.
 A little to the south, you’ll find the delightful Hatta Dam, where calm turquoise waters hug the rugged mountains.